 - What does your classroom look like at the moment?

-- Who did you play with at school today?
-Who did you talk to?
+- Who did you hang out with today?

 - What subjects did you do today?

 - What projects are you working on at the moment?

 When you ask your child about his day, try to use open-ended questions.
 For example, you could ask questions like, ‘What did you do in class after recess?’ or ‘What topics are you working on in science at the moment?’
 Questions like these invite answers that are longer than just ‘yes’, ‘no’ or ‘OK’.

 Tips for talking about school with primary school children